robehickman/rrbackup/README.md

 By default this application applies no processing to backed up files, storing them exactly as-is.
 Pipelines of transformations can be applied using arbitrary wildcards to encrypt files, compress them or obfuscate there names.
 This can be used to restrict compression to known compressible files or apply encryption to sensitive data, storing things which are already public as-is.
 This avoids unneeded processing overhead.

-Pipeline formats are expressed as a list of keywords and the order of items does not matter, 'hash_names', 'compress' and 'encrypt'.
-It does not matter what order you specify them, they are always handled in that order with encryption applied last.
+Pipeline formats are expressed as a list of keywords and the order of items does not matter, Valid filters are 'hash\_names', 'compress' and 'encrypt'.
+It does not matter what order you specify them, they are always handled 'hash\_names' -> 'compress' -> 'encrypt'.
 When downloading the order is reversed with names restored from the manifest.
 Please see the section 'encryption' below for usage of encryption feature.

 Two pipeline specifiers exist, one applies to the applications metadata and the other to the backed up files.